jadeaxon/hello/PHP/demo-app/README.txt

 	PRE: Use Cygwin installer to install php-json, php-phar, php-iconv, and php-zlib.
 	To install Composer, see https://getcomposer.org/download/.

+	FAIL: Runs out of memory no matter what you do in Cygwin.
+Need to run this in Linux.
+	./composer.phar install
+	php -d memory_limit=-1 composer.phar install

 instructions.txt
 	Instructions for running this web app.